msupply-foundation/orientation/Sussol People/roxy_intro.md

 # Roxy's Introduction

 ## About me
 I'm going into my 3rd year BCIS student at AUT majoring in software development.
 I was born in Vietnam, but grew up in NZ and have worked in Japan before for a few years.
 I love learning about different cultures and travelling to different countries, oh, and also eating!
-Cat or dog persons~?
+Cat or dog person~?
 Dogs /o/

 ## Things I like to do outside of work
 Explore, read and game.